 Elgnemi et al. (Elgnemi et al., 2017; 2021) categorized CFRPs as hard-to-cut materials because of the abrasiveness of the reinforcing fillers and the resulting low transverse strength of composite layers leading to demarcation under machining forces.
 Hygroscopicity is reportedly a major limitation to the application of flood lubrication in the grinding of the composites.
-Researchers in this field are, therefore, left to decide in favor of MQL which has proven to be more sustainable and environment-friendly (but whose moisture could damage the structural integrity of CFRP), or dry machining which impacts both the operators and the environment negatively
+Researchers in this field unanimously embrace MQL which has proven to be more sustainable and environment-friendly (but whose moisture could damage the structural integrity of CFRP), or dry machining which impacts both the operators and the environment negatively.